urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

   >A way to regulate the duration a flowgraph runs for is to use the [*Head* block](https://wiki.gnuradio.org/index.php/Head) to limit the number of samples that flow either from the input or into the *File Sink*.

-- Go back to your AM Modulator flowgraph and change the *Signal Source* block with a *File Source* block.
-Select `square_waveform.dat` as the source file and execute the flowgraph.
+- Go back to your AM Modulator flowgraph and:
+  - change the *Signal Source* block to a *File Source* block
+  - select `square_waveform.dat` as the source file
+  - enable to *File Sink* block, choose a save destination, and name the file `AM_modulated_square.dat`
+  - execute the flowgraph.

     ![tutorial3_modulated_square_scope.png](./figures/tutorial3_modulated_square_scope.png)<br>
     __*Modulated carrier and square modulation waveform*__